jsalvadormasip/MutechPalabos/examples/codesByTopic/curvedBoundaries/README.md

 cd ..
 ```

 in the case of a Linux-based system.
-CMake runs in ELIgeneric in release mode, if you want to change the build mode to
+CMake runs in LIgeneric in release mode, if you want to change the build mode to
 debug, you can use the CMake with the option `-DCMAKE_BUILD_TYPE=Debug`.

 ## 3. Compile and run the exercise after choosing the simulation parameters